Mister Sinister: 19th century

-Around this same time, Sinister encounters two other mutants traveling from the future, the athletic thief-turned-hero Gambit (who can charge objects with kinetic energy) and the shape-shifter Courier.
-After experimenting with a cell sample from Courier, Sinister gains complete control over his physical form, allowing regenerative abilities and shape-shifting.
+Around this same time, Sinister encounters two other mutants traveling from the future: Gambit and Courier.
+After experimenting with a cell sample from the latter man, Sinister gains complete control over his physical form, allowing him regenerative abilities and shape-shifting, while leaving Courier trapped in the form of a woman.
 Before the two time travelers leave, Sinister sees evidence of his own surgical techniques on Gambit.

 In 1899, Apocalypse emerges from hibernation again and is pleased with Sinister's work, including the development of a deadly techno-organic virus.
 Sinister then injects the virus into Apocalypse, but it only weakens the villain.
 As Apocalypse returns to hibernation to heal, he promises to kill Sinister when next they meet.
 Sinister decides to engineer a mutant who can kill Apocalypse.

 20th century

 In 1907, Sinister works at the Ravencroft Institute and employs the mutant killer and mercenary Sabretooth as an agent.
 Sabretooth brings him the mutant called Logan for experimentation, but the man is then freed by coworker Dr. Claudia Russell (ancestor of the werewolf Jack Russell).
 Sinister leaves Ravencroft afterward.
-In 1912, Sinister encounters Grigory Rasputin and encourages him to father many children, promising they will have superhuman potential.
-Rasputin's descendants later include the mutant warrior siblings Colossus, Magik, and Mikhail Rasputin.
+In 1912, Sinister encounters Grigori Rasputin and encourages him to father many children, promising they will have superhuman potential.
+Rasputin's descendants later include siblings Colossus, Magik, and Mikhail Rasputin.
 A few years after meeting Rasputin, Sinister grants shape-shifting abilities to Jacob Shaw (father of the X-Men villain Sebastian Shaw).
 It is possible that during the 1920s, Sinister also gave Dr. Herbert Edgar Wyndham information regarding how to map and break the human genetic code.
 Wyndam, a student of the Inhuman scientist Phaeder, later becomes the master geneticist called the High Evolutionary.

 During the 1920s, Sinister lives in Los Angeles as "Nathan Essex" and befriends radio comedian Faye Livingstone.
 Realizing Faye's potential to have mutant children, Sinister temporarily imprisons and experiments on her.
 After her release, Faye never has children and develops cancer.
 As her mind and health deteriorate, she becomes a hospital patient in San Diego for the rest of her life, her treatment provided by Sinister himself, who visits annually in his human guise of Nathan Essex.

-During World War II, Sinister works with the Nazi Dr. Josef Mengele.
+During World War II, Sinister works with the Nazi Josef Mengele.
 Several Nazis who encounter Sinister nickname him "Nosferatu."
 A young Max Eisenhardt (who will grow to be Magneto) encounters him at this time and realizes Sinister is experimenting on children, killing those he deems failures or no longer needed.
 During these experiments, Sinister sometimes plays a favorite piece by Franz Schubert.
-During his work with the Nazis, Sinister creates a clone of the Atlantean warrior Namor, calling it N2.
+During his work with the Nazis, Sinister creates a clone of Namor named N2.
 This clone is defeated by Captain America.
 Soon afterward, Sinister leaves the Nazis, concluding they will lose the war.
 Mr. Sinister's research during World War II is later recovered and used by the Weapon X project.